My Future, My Choice

 Fragile X Association of Australia

-"Once again we were thrilled to be apart of the 2022 Hunter Disability Expo, the opportunity to showcase our unique products and services to a huge variety of people, not only offer us the potential to grow our business, more importantly it offers participants, clients, occupational therapists and providers the ability to find services and products that they may not have ever known about!
-Thank you impact institute for the exceptional organisation around this event and the ease of which your wonderful team made it all happen… we will be back even bigger in 2023!"
+"Once again we were thrilled to be apart of the Hunter Disability Expo, the opportunity to showcase our unique products and services to a huge variety of people, not only offer us the potential to grow our business, more importantly it offers participants, clients, occupational therapists and providers the ability to find services and products that they may not have ever known about!
+Thank you impact institute for the exceptional organisation around this event and the ease of which your wonderful team made it all happen…"

 The Adjustacare Team – Warners Bay!